hernannadotti-zz/smallLauncherwithBootstrapAndGulp/README.md

-# small boilerplate for smart projects using gulp and Bootstrap 3.
+# small launcher for smart Front-End projects using gulp and Bootstrap 3.

 # How?